shlexware/Sirius/library/sense/Documentation.md

 &nbsp;

 ### Sense Default Configuration
-This is the default configuration for Sense, and most things will be disabled by default.
+This is the default configuration for Sense.
+Most things will be disabled by default.
 ```lua
 Sense = {
     whitelist = {}, -- { [game.Players.Player1] = true }